xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges26.md

 * `--database.ignore-datafile-errors`: the default value for this option was changed from `true` to `false`.

-  If the new default value of `false` is used, then arangod will refuse loading collections that contain datafiles with CRC mismatches or other errors.
+  If the new default value of `false` is used, then avocadod will refuse loading collections that contain datafiles with CRC mismatches or other errors.
 A collection with datafile errors will then become unavailable.
 This prevents follow up errors from happening.

-  The only way to access such collection is to use the datafile debugger (arango-dfdb) and try to repair or truncate the datafile with it.
+  The only way to access such collection is to use the datafile debugger (avocado-dfdb) and try to repair or truncate the datafile with it.

-* `--server.request-timeout`: the default value was increased from 300 to 1200 seconds for all client tools (arangosh, arangoimp, arangodump, arangorestore).
+* `--server.request-timeout`: the default value was increased from 300 to 1200 seconds for all client tools (avocadosh, avocadoimp, avocadodump, avocadorestore).

-* `--server.connect-timeout`: the default value was increased from 3 to 5 seconds for all client tools (arangosh, arangoimp, arangodump, arangorestore).
+* `--server.connect-timeout`: the default value was increased from 3 to 5 seconds for all client tools (avocadosh, avocadoimp, avocadodump, avocadorestore).